rb2-bv/mongo-connector-postgresql-jsonb/README.md

     behave

-By default the integration tests will target `mongodb://connector:password@localhost:27017` and `postgresql://username:password@localhost:5432/target`.
+By default the integration tests will target `mongodb://localhost:27018` and `postgresql://username:password@localhost:5442/target`.

-You may pass custom mongo and postgres connection strings using the enviroment variables `MONGO_URL` and `POSTGRES_URL`:
+If not using docker to run the dependencies as described above you may pass custom mongo and postgres connection strings using the environment variables `MONGO_URL` and `POSTGRES_URL`:

     MONGO_URL=mongodb://rahil:qwerty123@somehost.com:27773 POSTGRES_URL=postgresql://rahil:qwerty123@someotherhost.com:2143/customtargetdb behave

+Finally clean up the docker containers we ran:

+    docker-compose down

 ## What is a 'DocManager'

 Mongo Connector uses a doc manager to manage replication.
 Our one